orudge/osplus/textedit/readme.txt

 OSPlus Text Editor - Open Source Version
-Version 2.1.1
+Version 2.1.2

-Copyright (c) Owen Rudge 2000-2005
+Copyright (c) Owen Rudge 2000-2025
 ==================================

 Thanks for downloading the source code to the OSPlus Text Editor!
-This has evolved a fair bit since it was closed source, and now includes features such as sound support and file format conversion.

-There are a number of different builds for the Text Editor, which are:
+OSPlus Text Editor is a friendly text editor originally written for DOS, but now available on a number of different platforms.

+Supported platforms are:

 - Borland C++ 4.x (real mode DOS)
 - DJGPP (protected mode DOS)
-- DJGPP with Allegro (protected mode DOS, sound support)
 - Linux
-- Linux with Allegro (sound support)
+- macOS
 - Win32 (Borland C++ Builder, or free C++ tools)
-- Win32 (Microsoft Visual C++)
+- Win32, Win64 (Microsoft Visual C++)
-- Win32 (MinGW32)
+- Win32, Win64 (MinGW32 / mingw-w64)

-There has recently been some directory reorganisation and the new system is a lot cleaner and more logical.
-You will find documentation on building the Text Editor in the docs/build directory.
+You can find documentation on building the Text Editor in the docs/build directory.

 A NOTE ABOUT WIN32 CONVERTERS
 =============================